APSEZ-Gadot Group consortium to privatise Haifa port in Israel | Business

 With the acquisition of the Port of Haifa, APSEZ said the company will expand its footprint into the European port sector, which includes the lucrative Mediterranean region.

-The Port of Haifa is located in the north of Israel.
+The Port of Haifa is located towards the north of Israel.
 It is close to the city of Haifa, the third largest city in Israel.
+The port has a Roll-on Roll-off (RORO), a cruise terminal with various passenger facilities and a waterfront length of 2 km for development.

+During 2021, HPC handled 1.46 million twenty foot equivalent units (TEUs) of containers, 2.56 million tonne of general and bulk cargo.

 APSEZ, the flagship transportation arm of the diversified Adani Group, is India's largest private ports and logistics company.